tfabris/BlueGigaEmpeg/Instructions.md

 remember this:

 - Do not plug the BlueGigaEmpeg module into the empeg Car docking sled until the modifications described in README.md have been completed.
+Damage may occur if you plug it in before everything is ready.

 Thank you, and enjoy your new toy!